Maria-Miroshnikova/ex_docker/ex_1/README.txt

 Test scenarios:
 Open browser with web-application (base url: localhost::3000).
 Add to base url:
-1) .../todo -> list with five todo-task cards should appear. (at first launching, before add/delete tests.
+1) .../todo -> list with three todo-task cards should appear. (at first launching, before add/delete tests.
 After tests DB changes as docker-compose sets volume for it)
 It is possible to get id of tasks for next tests here.
 2) .../todo/add -> new task will be generated automatically, message with its content and id will appear Every reloading of page at this url triggers generation of new task.